palmoanalua/palmoanalua.github.io/baseball.md

 --------------
 Picture taking date is to be determined.

-Registration
+Registration Information
 ------------
+Registration for the 2020 season will be February 1 thru 29.
-There will be online registration.
+Registration will be ONLINE only.

 * First year players with MAC Baseball will be required to provide proof of birth date
 * *ABSOLUTELY NO LATE REGISTRATIONS*{: .badge .badge-danger .badge-text-larger}
 * *RETURNS ON UNIFORMS WILL NOT BE ACCEPTED*{: .badge .badge-danger .badge-text-larger}

-*Registration Dates:*
-* Online Registration period will be in February

-## ** Registration for the 2020 season will be in February **
+## ** 2020 Season Registration is February 1 thru 29 **
 {: .alert .alert-primary .rounded}

 Notification